nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/OpenCore/open_data_module.md

 # Module 2: Open Data

-## We need your feedback on the OpenCore!

-To contribute to the building of the Open Data module, please refer to [these instructions](/docs/Area2_Capacity_Sharing/OpenCore/readme.md#your-feedback-is-needed).

 # Learning Outcomes
 By the end of this module, learners should feel comfortable creating a data management plan that follows FAIR principles, including assigning a license/copyright, metadata tagging, and assigning PIDs.
 Learners should also feel comfortable utilizing and assigning metadata.